-- User and help guide when applying in Nordplus Junior - Nordplus budget model (template for project/networks only) - FAQ Frequently Asked Questions - Advice on financial management for granted projects - User and help guide when reporting in Nordplus Junior
+- Nordplus budget model (template for project/networks only). - FAQ Frequently Asked Questions. - Advice on financial management for granted projects. - User and help guide when reporting in Nordplus Junior.

 Nordplus Higher Education

 Introduction to Nordplus Higher Education

 Nordplus Higher Education awards grants to higher education cooperation with Higher Education Institutions (HEIs) and other actors in the Nordic and Baltic countries as well as the autonomous regions of the Faroe Islands, Greenland and Åland.
 Grants may be awarded for networking activities, intensive courses, joint study programmes, development projects and mobility of students and academic staff.